0114: Between regions

 Until the 1980s, Stocksbridge, Oughtibridge, and some other areas had 4-digit numbers.
 Within Stocksbridge and Oughtibridge people dialed only 4-digit numbers, while from Sheffield people dialed prefix 88 for Stocksbridge and prefix 86 for Oughtibridge.
 From Oughtibridge, people dialed 88xxxx for Stocksbridge and 9xxxxxx for Sheffield.
 This led to some confusion, leading people to often dial wrong numbers.
 During the 1980s these local areas were unified into 6-digit Sheffield numbers so that from anywhere in the Sheffield code area, 88xxxx dialed a Stocksbridge number, even from within Stocksbridge.
 Once the 8-prefix was merged into the full local number this released 8xxxxx numbers.

 Transition to 7-digit system

 Transitioning to 7-digit numbers in 1995 involved prefixing each 6-digit number with a 2.
-Immediately after the 1995 change, the corresponding 22x-xxxx numbers became available for allocation, followed by the 20x-xxxx and 21x-xxxx ranges, since the corresponding 0742 0xxxxx and 1xxxxx could not be issued as local numbers can not start with a 1 or a 0, these being the prefix for the operator and area code dialling respectively.
+Immediately after the 1995 change, the corresponding 22x-xxxx numbers became available for allocation, followed by the 20x-xxxx and 21x-xxxx ranges, since the corresponding 0742 0xxxxx and 1xxxxx could not be issued as local numbers cannot start with a 1 or a 0, these being the prefix for the operator and area code dialling respectively.
 The 0114 code allows for a potential maximum of 7,990,000 local numbers to be issued, assuming the use of the entire valid range from (0114) 200-0000 to (0114) 998-9999 country-wide.